Counterfactual Mean-variance Optimization: Calibration of

 \subsection{Positive Definite Correction}

-Although in Section \ref{sec:estimation-inference} we assume that ${\Sigma}^a$ is positive definite (PD), there is no guarantee that $\widehat{\Sigma}^a$ is PD too.
-Thus, we may have an approximating program that is not (strictly) convex.
-This can impose some practical difficulties, because common solution methods may get stuck in local optima, and also it precludes the use of fast QP solvers \citep[e.g.][]{osqp2020} for large-scale data sets.
+A key assumption underlying Theorem \ref{cor:asymptotics-opt-sol-MV} is that ${\Sigma}^a$ is positive definite (PD).
+However, in practice, there is no guarantee that the estimator $\widehat{\Sigma}^a$ is positive definite as well, which implies that the resulting approximating program may fail to be (strictly) convex.
+This poses practical challenges: standard optimization methods may become trapped in local optima, and the lack of strict convexity prevents the use of efficient quadratic programming solvers \citep[e.g.,][]{osqp2020}, which are particularly important in large-scale applications.

-PD correction methods which replace $\widehat{\Sigma}^a$ with a nearby PD matrix $\widehat{\Sigma}^*_{cor}$ can be used to address this issue.
-The following theorem shows that any PD correction method can be used without affecting our previous rate results, as long as $\widehat{\Sigma}^*_{cor}$ and $\widehat{\Sigma}^a$ get arbitrarily close in probability in $n$ at sufficiently fast rates.
-For example, $\widehat{\Sigma}^*_{cor}$ could be constructed using the model-free methods of \citet{huang2017calibration}, with a minimum eigenvalue threshold that decays toward 0 in $n$.
+PD correction methods, which replace $\widehat{\Sigma}^a$ with a nearby PD approximation $\widehat{\Sigma}^*_{\text{cor}}$, can be employed to address this issue.
+The following theorem establishes that such corrections do not affect the convergence rates established in earlier results, provided that $\widehat{\Sigma}^*_{cor}$ and $\widehat{\Sigma}^a$ get arbitrarily close in probability at a sufficiently fast rate.
+For instance, $\widehat{\Sigma}^*_{\text{cor}}$ may be obtained using the algorithm of \citet{higham2002accuracy}, which computes the nearest positive definite matrix.
+Alternatively, one may construct $\widehat{\Sigma}^*_{\text{cor}}$ using the model-free calibration procedure proposed by \citet{huang2017calibration}, incorporating a minimum eigenvalue threshold that vanishes as $n \to \infty$.